-Effective April 1, 2022, the Corporation, through Ability, closed a reinsurance agreement with Atlantic Coast Life Insurance Company pursuant to which the Company will assume a 20% quota share coinsurance of up to \$150.0 million of premium of multi-year guaranteed annuity policies.
-Effective July 1, 2022, Ability closed on an additional reinsurance agreement with Sentinel Security Life Insurance Company to assume a 20% quota share coinsurance of up to \$100.0 million of premium of MYGA policies.
+Effective April 1, 2022, the Corporation, through Ability, closed a reinsurance agreement with Atlantic Coast Life Insurance Company ("ACL") pursuant to which the Corporation assumed a 20% quota share coinsurance of up to \$150.0 million of premium of multi-year guaranteed annuity ("MYGA") policies.
+Effective July 1, 2022, Ability closed on an additional reinsurance agreement with SSL to assume a 20% quota share coinsurance of up to \$100.0 million of premium of MYGA policies.
+These quota share coinsurance agreements were met as of July 10, 2023.
+On January 10, 2024, the Corporation, through Ability, amended the reinsurance agreement with ACL and with SSL, pursuant to which Ability will assume a 20% quota share coinsurance of premium of MYGA policies issued and approved on or after October 1, 2023.